amai-21/codeGenPro/README.md

-# Projects for Program Translation Project SPring 2025 at University of Missouri - St. Louis under the tutelage of Dr. Sharlee Climer.
+# Projects for Program Translation Project Spring 2025 at University of Missouri - St. Louis under the tutelage of Dr. Sharlee Climer.